 The Chilean causeo is a traditional dish in our cuisine, essentially a salad that often includes some kind of animal protein, such as pork trotters or beef, served cold.
-It’s typically enjoyed as an evening meal with fresh marraqueta breads.
+It’s typically enjoyed as an evening meal with fresh marraqueta bread.

 Contents

-How to make Pork Trotters Causeo?
+How to Make Pork Trotters Causeo

 In preparing causeo, the base usually consists of onions sliced into feathers or cubes, lemon juice, oil, cilantro, and chili sauce, to which meat from pork trotters or beef is often added.
 This can be further complemented with cheese and olives.

-Preparation: 30 minutes
+Prep Time: 30 minutes

-Cooking: 90 minutes
+Cook Time: 90 minutes

 Servings: 4 people